EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 # --disable-replay-opts option in nodeos is required for state history
 # plugin to work

+# After starting a node, you will likely see many errors related to
+# p2p peers rejecting connections.
+This is normal, as many public
+# endpointts are limited in capacity.
+Your node will still need to
+# have a few peers connected for stable operation.

 # ## start from genesis.
 Below is genesis file for Telos mainnet ##